Murphy, Canha lift A’s over Rockies; Gray injures elbow

-DENVER (AP) — Sean Murphy and Matt Canha homered off Jon Gray before the Rockies right-hander left with elbow soreness, and the Oakland Athletics beat Colorado 9-5 Friday night.
+DENVER (AP) — Sean Murphy and Mark Canha homered off Jon Gray before the Rockies right-hander left with elbow soreness, and the Oakland Athletics beat Colorado 9-5 Friday night.

 Murphy had three hits and three RBIs for Oakland, which has won seven of 10 road games and improved to 17-8 away from home.

-Gray (4-6) left in the third inning with right elbow discomfort, manager Bud Black said after the game.
+Gray (4-6) left in the third inning with right elbow discomfort and tightness in his forearm, manager Bud Black said after the game.
 A potential trade chip for the Rockies, Gray allowed five runs on four hits and two walks in 2 1/3 innings.

+“When I spoke to Jon, he indicated that his soreness impacted his pitching,” Black said.
+“He didn’t feel it on every pitch, it started to tighten as the game went on.”

 Alan Trejo hit his first big league homer for Colorado.
 The Rockies had won six straight at home and four in a row overall.